Prateekch18/House_Price_Prediciton/README.md

 # House_Price_Prediciton_Model

-This is a Python based Machine Learning Model.
+Developed a Python based Machine Learning Model.

-In Machine Learning i had used Regression Model in it.
+In Machine Learning i implemented Regression Model in it.

-The dataset is taken from www.kaggles.com
+The dataset is verified from www.kaggles.com

 The Accuracy of the Model is 96%.